-- Explore ways to increase the number of affordable non-market housing units in the Regional Centre using a variety of tools, such as community land trusts, density bonusing and incentive zoning.
-Supports Objectives H1, H2 - b) Encourage the renewal, repair and upgrade of affordable housing units in the non-profit, public and private sectors.
-Supports Objectives H1, H2 c) Explore options for supporting single-room accommodation units in the Regional Centre while establishing contextually-appropriate requirements that address the cumulative impacts of these uses.
-Requirements may include limits on the number of bedrooms or maximum lot coverages, or requirements for landscaping and open space.
+FW a) Explore ways to increase the number of affordable non-market housing units in the Regional Centre using a variety of tools, such as community land trusts, density bonusing and incentive zoning.
+Supports Objectives H1, H2

+LU b) Encourage the renewal, repair and upgrade of affordable housing units in the non-profit, public and private sectors.
 Supports Objectives H1, H2